meysamhadeli/ecommerce-monolith/README.md

 ## Development Setup

-### Dotnet Tool Packages
+### Dotnet Tools Packages
 For installing our requirement package with .NET cli tools, we need to install `dotnet tool manifest`.
 ```bash
 dotnet new tool-manifest
 ```
-And after that we can restore our dotnet tool packages with .NET cli tools from `.config` folder and `dotnet-tools.json` file.
+And after that we can restore our dotnet tools packages with .NET cli tools from `.config` folder and `dotnet-tools.json` file.
 ```
 dotnet tool restore
 ```